 If you have a knack for crafting, creating art, or something similar, then you may be able to make items at home and sell them online.
 Sites like Etsy give people from around the world a platform for selling handmade wares, allowing you to handle everything from the comfort of your house.

 Plus, Etsy gives you the option to print shipping labels for sold items at home.
 This means you can sell your creation and get it shipped without having to make a trip to the post office.
 Instead, you’ll just need to make a phone call or submit a request online to coordinate pickup.
 Plus, you can even get some free shipping supplies from the United States Postal Service delivered straight to your door, making it easier to ensure you don’t run out of boxes.

 Rent Your Home or Parking Space

-Another way disabled people can make money from home is to renting out a spare room or parking space.
+Another way disabled people can make money from home is to rent out a spare room or parking space.
 This could be a bedroom in your home or an extra parking space in your home or apartment building if you have one.
 Both of these don’t require a lot of paperwork and can be set up with a moderate amount of effort.
 Housing is typically more valuable in better neighborhoods close to transportation.
 Car rental spots are more valuable in business areas.
-Platforms like AirBnB, Spothero or Spacer have made this easy.
+Platforms like AirBnB and Spothero, Safetradebinaryoptions have simplified this process.

 Ultimately, all of the options above can be viable for anyone with a disability who wants to make money from home.
 Just make sure you contact any agency that is providing you with disability compensation or benefits before you begin.
-The rules about working while on disability can be strict, and you want to ensure that you handle the entire process properly to keep your benefits intact and stay within any preset income limits.
+The rules about working while on disability can be strict.
+You want to ensure that you handle the entire process properly to keep your benefits intact.

 Bonus: Couponchief.com has a very nice savings guide and list of financial resources for those with disabilities.
 Click here to read it.